JDonnellyCodeInstitute/PP4-Gymbuktu/README.md

   Database: PostgreSQL will be used as the relational database for storing and managing data.

-  Testing: Core functionalities (e.g., user management, booking, and admin tools) will undergo automated testing.
+  Testing: Core functionalities (e.g., user management, booking, and admin tools) will undergo a mix of automated and manual testing.

   Deployment: The system will be deployed on the cloud platform Heroku for accessibility and scalability.